CEHSP Student Clubs, Organizations, and Associations

 The Bachelor’s of Social Work Student Association strives to foster connections between students in the UMD Social Work program and those who are interested in the field of social work.

-The BSWSA will be holding meetings over Zoom in 2020-21 while supporting the community and their members through various forms of community engagement.
+The BSWSA supports the community and their members through various forms of community engagement.

 Refer to the association’s Instagram page for more information about future meetings and events.